Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Cannon--Thurston maps are surjective when the bases are

 In this subsection, we prove surjectivity of the CT map in a more general setting (Theorem \ref{main thm over ray graph gen}).
-As a consequence of this result, we will prove Theorem \ref{thm-combo1} $(A)$ and Corollary \ref{cor-main group over ray}.
+As a consequence of this result, we will prove Theorem \ref{thm-combo1} $(A)$ when the base $B$ is $[0,\infty)$ in Theorem \ref{thm-main bdd valence}.
 For the notion of uniform exponential growth and uniform bounded valence, we refer the reader to Definitions \ref{defn-exponential growth} and \ref{defn-valence} respectively.

 \begin{theorem} Suppose $\pi:X\map[0,\infty)$ is an $f$-metric graph bundle such that the fibers are uniformly hyperbolic.
 Further, suppose that the fibers have uniformly bounded valence.
 Moreover, assume that the collection $\{F_i:i\in\N\cup\{0\}\}$ have uniform exponential growth.
 Finally, let $X$ be hyperbolic.
 Then the CT map $\pa\pi^{-1}(0)\map\pa X$ is surjective. \end{theorem}